clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 ## Dataframes created

 After cleaning the data I wanted to use, I saved them into Dataframes and then into `csv` files.
 Each of those CSV files can be found in the results folder **if** the corresponding JSON file was available in the Facebook download data folder.
-Those CSV files and their content are described below.
-Note that I chose to cosntruct Dataframes fron JSON files that I identified as pertinent based on the four Facebook accounts I had at disposal.
+Those CSV files and their content are described at the end of this article.
+Note that I chose to construct Dataframes from the JSON files that I identified as pertinent based on the four Facebook accounts I had at disposal.
 It is not an exhaustive list of the information you can retrieve from the Facebook download data and should be adapted to your case.

 Each Dataframe created was exploited to create a vizualisation of the monthly count of actions performed by the user, per type of action (see next section).
 Some of the Dataframes have also been individually exploited to create more detailled vizualisations, for example the monthly count of exchanged messages in privates conversations, per interlocutor (also see next section).

-### How to open them

 Be careful to choose `65001: Unicode (UTF-8)` as "File origin" when opening the file with Excel, or the text will be displayed with encoding errors.
 To do so, follow these steps: